 Sapota – An Overview

-The wide array of vitamins, minerals and antioxidants found in the sapota fruit makes it an amazing choice for healthy and glowing skin.
+The wide array of vitamins, minerals and antioxidants found in the sapota fruit makes it an amazing choice for healthy and glowing skin (1).
 Thus, this article will be incomplete without talking about the skin benefits of this tasty fruit.

-- Sapota fruit is rich in antioxidants.
-Therefore, it acts as an anti-ageing agent by eradicating free radicals in the body which are responsible for enhancing the ageing process.
-It is also effective in reducing wrinkles.
+- Sapota fruit is rich in antioxidants (4).
+Therefore, it acts as an anti-ageing agent by eradicating free radicals in the body which are responsible for enhancing the aging process.
+It is also effective in reducing wrinkles and preventing skin or other type of cancers.

 - The seed kernel oil of sapota is used as a skin ointment.
 The residue of this seed, after the extraction of oil, can be applied as a poultice on painful skin afflictions.